Skip to main content

 Benefits and the purpose of an EDIC

 EDICs combine a number of benefits for projects in the area of digital, which go beyond research.
-By collectively holding the majority of votes in the assembly of members, Member States are guaranteed a decisive role in the governance of each EDIC.
-At the same time, Member States can customise in each EDIC’s Statutes the internal structure: members’ contributions, voting rights, governance bodies and other elements of the implementation and governance.
-To ensure the largest possible impact across the EU, EDICs will remain open to the participation of all Member States on fair and reasonable terms throughout their duration.
+For instance, Member States hold the majority of votes in the members' assembly, which gives them a decisive role in the governance of each EDIC.
+Specifically, Member States have the flexibility to tailor the internal structure of each EDIC, including members' contributions, voting rights, governance bodies, and other aspects of implementation and governance, through the customization of EDIC statutes.
+To maximize impact across the EU, EDICs will stay open to the participation of all Member States on fair and reasonable terms throughout their duration.

-As an implementation mechanism for multi-country projects, EDICs can be used both for establishing new infrastructures and for operating already existing ones if the change of status brings added value to the activities already in place, e.g. sustainability over time.
-If an EDIC is recognised as an international organisation, according to relevant directives, VAT and excise duty exemptions may apply to goods or services acquired by the EDIC.
+As an implementation mechanism for multi-country projects, EDICs can be used both for establishing of new infrastructures and the operating existing ones (provided that joining the consortium adds value to ongoing activities, such as enhancing sustainability over time).
+If acknowledged as an international organisation, EDICs may be eligible for VAT and excise duty exemptions on goods or services, in accordance with the applicable directives.

 Related Content